 It looks like you’ve set a fixed per-item fee in product settings and it overwrites your global flat rate shipping.

-To solve the issue, go to your Ecwid admin in Catalog → Products, click on the product for which you see incorrect rate at checkout, then open Tax & Shipping tab in that product’s editing page.
+To solve the issue, go to your Ecwid admin in Catalog → Products, click on the product for which you see incorrect rate at checkout, then open Shipping & Pickup tab in that product’s editing page.
 Switch from the “Fixed rate per item” to the “Use your store’s shipping methods” option there and save the changes.

 As a result, your flat rate per order will be used for shipping cost calculation at checkout instead of individual shipping freight.